Easy to book - Secure Online Payments - Instant email confirmation - Flexible to make changes

 Is there any public transport?
 Do I need to hire a car?

 New Zealand transport offers travellers a large selection of quality private and public transport options including rental cars, bus transport, air charters, car and motorhome hire, train transport, limousine hire and more.
 Hiring a vehicle is certainly a great way to see the country at your leisure.
 All major towns and city have public transport so getting around is easy.
 Taxi’s run 24 hours a day where as trams and busses only run through the morning, day and evening.
 There are no underground trains in NZ.
-If you want to hire a car, campervan or motorhome or book a bus please check out the Campervans Rental Cars & Bus Services page on our website.

 - 30. Are there many petrol stations?